FixedEffects/InteractiveFixedEffectModels.jl/README.md

 4. avoid the creation of a matrix N x T, which may use a lot of memory

 An alternative for issue 1 is the the EM algorithm, which replaces iteratively missing values by the predicted values from the factor model until convergence.
-In my experience, the EM algorithm is generally slower to converge.
+In my experience however, the EM algorithm is generally slower to converge.